Hello and welcome to my Burton Malavita bindings review.

 Compared to other All-Mountain Bindings

-Check out the table below for the available sizes for the Malavitas.
+Check out the tables for the Malavita’s specs and available sizes.

 The Malavitas are best for anyone who likes to ride a mixture of all-mountain and park.
 Or anyone who likes to use the whole mountain like a park.